KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `Magic Mirror` in file `README.MD`: Replace it with `MagicMirror²`.
 5. Typo: Found `[MagicMirror]` in file `README.MD`: Replace it with `[MagicMirror²]`.
 6. Outdated: Found `MichMich/MagicMirror` in file `README.MD`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-7. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-MieleAtHome by SAR71](https://github.com/SAR71/MMM-MieleAtHome)